Parity violating gravitational waves at the end of inflation: Power spectrum GW's

 Note that this analysis is independent of a correct or incorrect parametrization of the backreaction effects on the inflaton evolution.
-The assumption is that the gauge modes spectrum will keep a similar shape, where the main contribution for the integration in Eq. \eqref{Eq:final_2point_h_modes} comes through a dominant peak for the modes amplified close to the end of inflation as in the amplitudes represented in figure \ref{fig:amplitudes}.
+The assumption is that the gauge modes spectrum will keep a similar shape, where the main contribution for the integration in Eq. \eqref{Eq:final_2point_h_modes} comes through a dominant peak for the modes amplified close to the end of inflation as in the amplitudes represented in Fig. \ref{fig:amplitudes}.
+One might expect a broadening of the vector mode spectrum with a correct account of the backreaction effects leading to larger contribution of the smaller $k$ modes, thus this result will provide an upper bound on the maximum amplitude of the electric contribution.
+As we will present in Appendix \ref{appendixC}, this relation may also depend on the inflationary potential as the shape of the vector modes is influenced by the inflaton velocity.